Tabernanthe iboga

 Tabernanthe iboga (iboga) is an evergreen rainforest shrub native to Central Africa.
-A member of the Apocynaceae family indigenous to Gabon, the Democratic Republic of Congo, and the Republic of Congo, it is cultivated across Central Africa for its medicinal and other effects.
+A member of the Apocynaceae family indigenous to Gabon, the Democratic Republic of Congo, and the Republic of Congo, it is cultivated across Central Africa for use in traditional medicine and rituals.

+T. iboga can grow up to 10 meters tall and contains psychoactive indole alkaloids, especially ibogaine, concentrated in its root bark, which produces strong neurological effects.
+It is used in both low doses as a stimulant and in high doses to induce intense dreamlike and hallucinatory states during rituals.

-In African traditional medicine and rituals, the yellowish root or bark is used to produce hallucinations and near-death outcomes, with some fatalities occurring.
-In high doses, ibogaine is considered to be toxic, and has caused serious comorbidities when used with opioids or prescription drugs.
+Although ibogaine has attracted interest for potential addiction treatment due to reports of reduced drug cravings, it carries a risk of potentially fatal cardiac arrhythmias.
+In high doses, ibogaine is considered to be cardiotoxic, and has caused serious comorbidities when used with opioids or prescription drugs.
+Historically documented since the 19th century, the plant has both cultural importance and controversial modern use, with unregulated clinics operating globally despite safety concerns and limited clinical evidence; meanwhile, overharvesting and slow growth raise concerns about its conservation.

 The United States Drug Enforcement Administration (DEA) lists ibogaine as a controlled substance of the Controlled Substances Act.

 Description

 T. iboga is native to tropical forests, preferring moist soil in partial shade.
 It bears dark green, narrow leaves and clusters of tubular flowers on an erect and branching stem, with yellow-orange fruits resembling chili pepper.

 Normally growing to a height of 2 m, T. iboga may eventually grow into a small tree up to 10 m tall, given the right conditions.
 The flowers are yellowish-white or pink and followed by a fruit, orange at maturity, that may be either globose or fusiform.
 Its yellow-fleshed roots contain a number of indole alkaloids, most notably ibogaine, which is found in the highest concentration in the bark of the roots.
 The root material, bitter in taste, causes a degree of anaesthesia in the mouth as well as systemic numbness of the skin.